gbotev/CarND-Vehicle-Detection/README.md

 Thus I have been using the supplied test images to determine if the parameter is doing a good job or not.
 Sometimes a model had a 97% score on the test set and failed to find any car on one of the test images, or had 4-5 false positives.

+***Edit: After poor performance of the model I have switched back to using 4 pixels per cell.
+I have also increased orientations from 8 to 9.
+Furthermore I have used the opencv implementation of HOG leading to around 30-40% speedup.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The SVM classifier is trained in the sixth cell of the notebook.
 I am using a feature vector of length 1728 and the train images count is 56832 (80%).
 The test images are 14208.